-DICE.com published a pretty good story today, “21 skills that pay top dollar without certification,” and of course SAP tops the list of most highly compensated skills.
+DICE.com published a pretty good article a while back, “21 skills that pay top dollar without certification,” and of course SAP tops the list of most highly compensated skills.
 DICE lists HANA, which I think is interesting, and they also list some quirky skill areas, noted below:

 - SAP HANA (especially with SAP CO-PA)